theriyasharma24/ToDoList/README.md

 # ToDoList
-A simple to do list made using HTML,CSS, and JavaScript
+A simple to do list made using HTML,CSS, and JavaScript.